panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 messages; // => ['Hello, Cristina!', 'Hello, Ana!']
 ```

-`map(array, callback)` is a higher-order function because it accepts a callback function as an argument, and then inside of its body invokes the callback function: `callback(item)`.
+`map(array, callback)` is a higher-order function since it accepts a callback function as an argument, and then inside of its body invokes that callback function: `callback(item)`.

 ## 2. The synchronous callback

-The way callback functions are invoked can be divided into 2 categories: *synchronous* and *asynchronous* callbacks.
+The callback functions are divided into 2 types: *synchronous* and *asynchronous* callbacks.

-The synchronous callback is executed during the execution of the higher-order function that invokes.
+> The *synchronous callback* is executed *during* the execution of the higher-order function that invokes the callback.

 For example, recall the `map()` and `greet()` functions.